 I used to be much worse.
 At the best of times, fighting depression and insomnia is mental warfare: arming battlements, notching arrows against waves of your mind’s own demons.
 In this kind of warfare, addiction is letting down the gate.
 I don’t remember all the days and weeks I wasted, and I wish I could scrape out the blurry rest of it, now just wounds festering and septic in memory.
 At the lowest times, the things I was doing to myself didn’t even feel good.
 But when you’re down, and you’re down for a long time, you’ll try anything to get back up, you’ll do anything to shake the numbness, and you’ll put anything into your body because at least something feels like something.
 It doesn’t really seem like living if you can’t even feel it, so really I was just living.
 This I told the shame which always came after each cheap fix.
 Up and down.

 One night I felt something real.
 I felt the smallest sprinkle of cool little water beads sending shivers through my skin.
 I breathed, deeply, the dampening air and woke up for the first time in months.
 I looked up to the grey sky and felt the sting of raindrops on my eyes.
 I remembered the world, how clouds formed and drifted across the constantly turning earth.
 I smelled metal and concrete and wet grass.
 The drops got heavier, the sky got darker and I could no longer hold my head up against it.
 So I dropped, and my knees hit the pavement, and the pain was invigorating.
 I cried, and it felt good so I kept crying.
-My cries became pleas as I folded my arms and bowed my head to any god listening.
-I don’t remember the exact words I spoke but it’s the most honest I’ve ever been.
+My cries became pleas as I clasped my hands and bowed my head to any god listening.
+I don’t remember the exact words I spoke, but I know it’s the most honest I’ve ever been.